Medical Policy

 Note: Please see these documents for related topics:

-Note: For information regarding excision of excess abdominal skin, please see CG-SURG-99 Panniculectomy and Abdominoplasty
+Note: For information regarding excision of excess abdominal skin, please see CG-SURG-99 Panniculectomy and Abdominoplasty.

 Medically Necessary: In this document, procedures are considered medically necessary if there is a significant functional impairment AND the procedure can be reasonably expected to improve the functional impairment.